 - Very versatile, though not ideal for dressy outfits

 Despite its aggressive height and lumberjack DNA, the boot’s profile is surprisingly slim, which adds to its versatility.
-I believe this boot fits in equally well on unpaved trails and urban settings.
-However, I do not recommend this boot to be paired with a pair of dress chinos, let alone a suit.
+This boot fits in equally well on unpaved trails and urban settings.
+However, I do not recommend pairing these boots with a pair of dress chinos or a suit.
 These definitely fall in the “casual lifestyle boot” category.

-More controversially, I don’t really recommend these to be used in an actual industrial or work setting since it does not contain a steel/composite toe and it is not, to the best of my knowledge, rated as a work boot.
-This isn’t a “con” as there’s nothing wrong with versatile daily beaters, just don’t expect them to withstand electric currents or anything.
+More controversially, I don’t really recommend these to be used in an actual industrial or work setting since they do not contain a steel/composite toe and are not, to the best of my knowledge, rated as work boots.
+This isn’t a “con,” as there’s nothing wrong with versatile daily beaters; just don’t expect them to withstand electric currents or anything.
 That said, if you need boots for your work because they offer great ankle stability and prevent foot pain after a long day on your feet, these boots will do you fine

 And they are indeed handsome.
 After one of my hikes, I stopped at a local Panera for a quick bite to eat, and did get a few people comment on my “cool-looking boots”.
 This is footwear that turns heads and garners compliments.